-When you are deciding where to apply for a business degree, you need to be sure that the institutions you look at are as good as they say.
-A strong indicator of a quality institution is whether or not it is accredited by an association, like the AACSB.
+When you’re deciding where to apply for a business degree, you need to be sure that the institutions you look at are as good as they say.
+A strong indicator of a high-quality institution is whether or not it is accredited by an association, like the AACSB.

 AACSB accreditation demonstrates that a business school meets the high standards required of it by the Association to Advance Collegiate Schools of Business.
 It not only guarantees that you are applying for a quality degree, it also sends a message to potential employers.
 When you apply for jobs.
 The fact that you graduated with an accredited degree, will demonstrate that you too met these high standards.